 … Oh, you… Still safe.
 I’m so glad.
 I received the trial subject not too long ago.
 This time, I plan to try the old blood.
 Anyway, It’ll be a significant clinical trial.
 And it’s thanks to you.
 Here, the reward.
 It’s specially-made.
 After all, you’re now a comrade.
 Right, isn’t that so?
 Eheh… Eheheheh…

 The Choir has undoubtedly been covertly monitoring this clinic, presumably because it is the one blood treatment facility outside the Cathedral Ward.
 This made it ground zero for any new developments with live subjects, so having a plant to observe is a matter of course.
 While it is still a point of interest, the Choir’s attention seems to have since been preoccupied by the discovery of the cavern.
 The reason?
-It expanded their pool of research subjects without raising Yharnam’s suspicions.
+Aside from canine smuggling, it expanded their pool of research subjects without raising Yharnam’s suspicions.
 Unlike the clinic, the outlying village had no preexisting church presence to hinder the Choir’s interference in blood treatment, making it easy to set up a black market.
 The resulting upsurge in beasts kept the understandably spooked community reliant on their services.
 At the same time, they would have their forces cull the banished beasts so that the population never seriously threatened the villagers, valuable specimens to experiment upon.
 The locals would be turned to watery kin, and no good citizen back home would ever know what had transpired — it is the Forbidden Woods, after all.

 All of this shows that the starry-eyed Choir wasn’t abandoning Willem’s water theory.
 Rather, the group followed their educators in using water as a means to overcome the barrier separating them from the stars.
 The Great Lake rune acquired from one corpse at the Orphanage proves efforts to understand water’s arcane potential, as does Rosmarinus — “Ocean Dew” in Latin.
 The latter in particular has undergone modifications since its Research Hall iteration, removing the extraneous Flamesprayer ignitor and remodeling it with the orphans’ favorite silvery metal.
 It might even still serve the same purpose in the Choir’s own experiments, though it has clearly been co-opted for its utility in battle.
 Either way, the orphans similarly recreated the Research Hall experiments, making men more attune to celestial communication by turning them into kin whose heads were bloated with water.
 This made understanding kin just as important.
 And with their interest taken directly from both Byrgenwerth and Isz, it was perhaps inevitable then that they too come face-to-face with Ebrietas.